 Examinations are held in December and May, and the subjects examined are those covered in the previous half year.
+Repeat Examinations for Autumn Semester courses will be offered at the end of Spring Semester and repeat examinations for Spring Semester will be offered at the end of Autumn Semester.
 Candidates are required to submit a report on a project, undertaken during their second year, before completing their degree.
 The degree awarded is determined from the composite grade for the written examination in both years and the project report.